Kim Moo-jeon

 Kim Moo-Jeon (金武典; born May 6, 1982) is a South Korean businessman.
 Born in Seoul, he began his studies in China in 1995 and graduated from Liaoning University of Traditional Chinese Medicine in 2004.
 In June 2016, he collaborated with Xiaomi E&M to provide and manage Korean internet broadcasting content on Xiaomi's platform, including the Xiaomi Zwo app, and offered a variety of closed beta services.
-He currently serves as the CEO of CKDOT Holdings and Korea MCN.
-Additionally, he is the vice president of the M.O.K Group, chairman of the Medical Industry Association of Korea, and head of the Korean Aesthetic Plastic Surgery Industry Association.
+He is the CEO of CKDOT Holdings and Korea MCN.
+Additionally, he is a vice president of the M.O.K Group, chairman of the Medical Industry Association of Korea, and head of the Korean Aesthetic Plastic Surgery Industry Association.